Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Theoretical Results

-\begin{remark} Assumption \ref{ass:4} is regularity and smoothness conditions on the conditional expectation of $\bX_i\supm$ on $\bgamma\trans\bX\supm_i$.
-Assumption \ref{ass:5} is used to adapt the well-known restricted eigenvalue (RE) condition \citep{negahban2012unified} from the GLM setting to SIM.
-We provide a justification on it for Gaussian design in Appendix \ref{sec:ass} and the more general sub-Gaussian design could be justified in a similar way by leveraging the results in \cite{zhou2009restricted} and \cite{rudelson2012reconstruction}.
-We note that similar assumptions have also been used to analyze high dimensional sparse SIM by \cite{wu2021model}.
-But different from them, we do not impose sparsity assumptions on the inverse hessian matrix of SIM since SASH does not actually rely on the local debiased estimators for aggregation. \end{remark}
+\begin{remark} {{\blue Assumption \ref{ass:4} imposes restricted curvature on the derivative-weighted conditional covariance, which is the relevant population Hessian of the SIM risk.} The restriction $v_1=0$ reflects the normalization $\gamma_1=1$ and removes the intrinsically non-identifiable direction of the single-index model.
+Assumption \ref{ass:5} imposes smoothness conditions on the conditional moments of $\bX_i\supm$ given $\bgamma\trans\bX_i\supm$, which are used to control the kernel-based approximation uniformly over local neighborhoods of $\bgamma_0$.
+We provide a justification of Assumption \ref{ass:4} under a Gaussian design in Appendix \ref{sec:ass}; analogous conditions for more general sub-Gaussian designs may be justified using results such as \cite{zhou2009restricted} and \cite{rudelson2012reconstruction}.
+Similar assumptions have also been used to analyze high-dimensional sparse SIM by \cite{wu2021model}.
+Unlike that work, we do not impose sparsity assumptions on the inverse Hessian matrix of the SIM because SASH does not rely on local debiased estimators for aggregation.} \end{remark}